weaverwhale/bun-vector-mcp/README.md

 │   ├── embeddings.ts     # Embedding generation
 │   ├── ingest.ts         # File processing and chunking
 │   ├── llm.ts            # Local LLM for text generation
+│   ├── questions.ts      # Question generation for HQE
 │   ├── rag.ts            # RAG implementation
-│   └── search.ts         # Vector similarity search
+│   └── search.ts         # Hybrid vector similarity search
 ├── scripts/
-│   └── feed.ts           # CLI ingestion script
+│   ├── feed.ts           # CLI ingestion script
+│   └── migrate.ts        # Database migration script
 ├── types/
 │   └── index.ts          # TypeScript type definitions
+├── constants/
+│   ├── rag.ts            # RAG configuration (chunk size, weights, etc.)
+│   ├── providers.ts      # Provider configuration
+│   └── prompts.ts        # System prompts
 ├── index.ts              # REST API server
-├── ask.html              # Ask UI
+├── mcp-server.ts         # MCP server implementation
 ├── package.json
-└── README.md
+├── README.md
+└── HYBRID_RAG.md         # Documentation on HQE approach
 ```

 ## How It Works

-### Vector Search
+### Hybrid Question-Based Vector Search

+This system uses an advanced **Hypothetical Question Embedding (HQE)** approach:

+1. **Ingestion**:
-1. **Ingestion**: Documents are parsed, split into overlapping chunks, and embedded using a local transformer model
+   - Documents are parsed and split into overlapping chunks
-2. **Storage**: Embeddings are stored as JSON arrays in SQLite alongside the text chunks
+   - For each chunk, an LLM generates 3-5 hypothetical questions the chunk would answer
+   - Both the content AND the questions are embedded
+   - All embeddings stored in SQLite with metadata

+2. **Search**:
-3. **Search**: Query text is embedded using the same model, then cosine similarity is computed against all stored embeddings
+   - Query text is embedded using the same model
+   - **Hybrid scoring**: Similarity computed against both question embeddings (70% weight) and content embeddings (30% weight)
+   - This matches user queries more accurately since queries are naturally question-like

-4. **Results**: Top-K most similar chunks are returned with their metadata
+3. **Results**: Top-K most similar chunks returned based on weighted hybrid score

+**Why this works better:** User queries like "How should I train?" align more closely with embedded questions like "What are effective training methods?" than with raw content chunks about training methodologies.

 ### RAG (Retrieval-Augmented Generation)

-1. **Retrieval**: The question is first used to search for the most relevant document chunks (vector search)
+1. **Retrieval**: The question is first used to search for the most relevant document chunks (hybrid vector search)
 2. **Context**: Relevant chunks are combined to form context for the LLM
 3. **Generation**: A local LLM generates an answer based on the question and retrieved context
 4. **Response**: The answer is returned along with source citations